 Stress and Alcohol Abuse in Middle-Class Professionals

 Chronic stress is a known risk factor for alcohol abuse, and for many workers their job is a constant source of stress day after day.5 Middle-class working professionals are especially at risk of developing alcohol abuse and dependency due to workplace stress.
-Here are some of the ways stress in the work environment can promote alcohol abuse:

 Lack of Control Over Work